By Wonderwall.com Editors

 Weeks later in August 2023, as she continued to heal, Fergie shared on her podcast that she'd named her reconstructed breast "Derek," explaining that personalizing it was a way to help her move forward.
 As for choosing that name, she said, "I don't know.
 It just made me laugh."
 Turning serious, though, she explained, "He is very important; he saved my life. … Now I have a friend, Derek, with me all the time who is protecting me with his shield of armor."

-Just months later in January 2024, the duchess confirmed she's been diagnosed with a second form of cancer.
+Just months later in January 2024, the duchess confirmed she'd been diagnosed with a second form of cancer.
 "Following her diagnosis with an early form of breast cancer this summer, Sarah, Duchess of York has now been diagnosed with malignant melanoma," her spokesperson said in a statement, revealing that the news came after the royal had several moles removed and analyzed while undergoing reconstructive surgery following her mastectomy.

 _

 Country music star Toby Keith took to Instagram in June 2022, to publicly share his diagnosis — and hope — with fans.
 "Last fall I was diagnosed with stomach cancer," he wrote.
 "I've spent the last 6 months receiving chemo, radiation and surgery.
 So far, so good.
 I need time to breathe, recover and relax."
 Five months later in November 2022, the "Beer for My Horses" singer told the CMT Hot 20 Countdown he was starting to think about getting "back in fighting shape" but that he still needed "a little bit of time to just rest up and heal up.
-It's pretty debilitating to have to go through all that," Toby said, "but as long as everything stays hunky dory, then we'll look at something good in the future."
+It's pretty debilitating to have to go through all that," Toby said, "but as long as everything stays hunky dory, then we'll look at something good in the future."In June 2023 — a year after he first publicly revealed his diagnosis — Toby shared a new update: His tumor had shrunk by a third.
+"I'm feeling pretty good.
+Basically, everything is in a real positive trend," he told The Oklahoman, which reported that the singer, who was still undergoing chemotherapy wanted to see if he caould handle some live shows.
+"I've got more wind," he said.
+"And I'm thinking about bringing the band in and setting up, playing two or three days somewhere just to see if I can get through two hours. … All I gotta do is see if I can get through two or three nights of work and get a little break in this chemo, and we'll go back to work."

 _